-The excess uric acid levels cause children to develop gout-like swelling in some of their joints.
-In some cases, kidney and bladder stones develop because of the high uric acid levels.
+Too much uric acid can cause gout-like swelling in some of the joints.
+In some cases, kidney and bladder stones develop.

 Signs and tests

 There may be a family history of this condition.

 The doctor or nurse will perform a physical exam.
 The exam may show: